Gabriel-RABHI/Geometry2DTinyHelpers/README.md

 ### Two Segments Intersection

 Compute two segment intersection.
+Return true if the intersection point is on the segments, false if the intersection point is out of segments.
 If they are parallel, a null point is assigned to 'intersection' parameter.

 ![image](https://github.com/Gabriel-RABHI/Geometry2DTinyHelpers/assets/8116286/253b34e5-b79e-4a8f-ace0-9c71f971b43d)